rathena/rathena/CODE_OF_CONDUCT.md

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+In the event that a user is uncontactable through normal means, the offending content will be hidden.
+A second infraction from a user with no means of communication will result in immediate Temporary Ban.
+See section 3.

 ### 2. Warning